 What does this sound like?
 It’s your 5-year-old explaining that Harold in Harold and the Purple Crayon had an amazing adventure because of what he imagined.
 It’s your T-rex lover understanding dinosaurs were real, but now don’t exist.
 The key is getting kindergartners understanding and thinking about the big ideas they learn when they read — and taking that information with them as they grow.

 Show me the evidence!

-“Read like a detective, write like an investigative reporter” is how David Coleman, one of the principal architects of the Common Core, explains the emphasis on evidence.
 In kindergarten, this really just means finding — and literally pointing to — answers to questions.
-To answer “How did The Man with the Yellow Hat first spot Curious George?”, your child could show evidence by flipping through the pages and finding the words — or the picture of the scene.
-(Tip: “Reading” pictures is a great sign of your kindergartner’s reading progress).
+Your child could show evidence by flipping through the pages and finding the words — or the picture of the scene you asked about.

 Your child’s teacher will emphasize evidence in different ways this year, but the main skills are:

 - Asking and answering questions about details in books and showing exactly where those answers show up in the text or illustrations.

 - Being able to discern a book’s main point and using the text or images to show how the author makes this point.